storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- Multi-page apps are not supported and known to be broken on Android (and Amazon Fire-OS).
+- Multi-page apps are not supported and known to be broken on Android and Amazon Fire-OS.
-- Using web workers is currently not supported and known to be broken on Android (and Amazon Fire-OS).
+- Using web workers is currently not supported and known to be broken on Android and Amazon Fire-OS.
 - Triggers have only been tested on iOS, known to be broken on Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and Amazon Fire-OS.
-- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android or Amazon Fire-OS.
+- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) or Amazon Fire-OS.
-- On Windows (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.
+- On Windows Universal (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.
+- Memory issue observed when adding a large number of records on Android and Amazon Fire-OS, due to JSON implementation
+- A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time.
+The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).

 ## Other limitations

 - The db version, display name, and size parameter values are not supported and will be ignored.
 - This plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
-- The Android version cannot work with more than 100 open db files due to its threading model.
+- The Android and Amazon Fire-OS versions cannot work with more than 100 open db files (due to the threading model used).
 - UNICODE line separator (`\u2028`) is currently not supported and known to be broken in iOS version.
-- UNICODE characters not working in Windows (8.1) version
 - Blob type is currently not supported and known to be broken on multiple platforms.
+- UNICODE `\u0000` (same as `\0`) character not working in Windows (8.1) (or Windows Phone XX) version(s)
+- iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
+- Large query result can be slow, also due to JSON implementation
+- FTS4 is not supported for any of the target platforms.
+- ATTACH another database file is not supported (due to path specifications, which work differently depending on the target platform)

 ## Limited support (testing needed)

-- DB Triggers (as described above - known to be broken for Android)
+- Database triggers as described above - known to be broken for Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and Amazon Fire-OS
+- UNICODE characters not fully tested in the Windows Universal (8.1) version
+- FTS3 support needs to be tested, may be missing or incomplete on certain target platforms.
+- JOIN needs to be tested more.

 ## Other versions

 - [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter) - supports [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android, iOS, and Windows (8.1)